ricardo460/fermat-org/README.md

 #### Installing JsHint.

-The analyzer JsHint is a JavaScript code to avoid mistakes, it is a more permissive than JSLint version, this analyzer must download it from the brackets or other if applicable.
+The analyzer JsHint is a JavaScript code to avoid mistakes, it is a more permissive than JSLint version.
+This analyzer must be downloaded for Adobe Brackets or other text editor that supports it.

 Go to Extensions Manager and look Jshint and install.